Colorado Elopement: Elk Falls Lookout & Pond (Staunton State Park) | Denver Wedding Officiant

 Traffic: Light to moderate (a mix of bikers and hikers on Marmot Passage to Elk Falls Pond).

-Parking: Lazy V parking lot (2 miles passed the visitor center).
+Parking: Lazy V parking lot (2 miles past the visitor center).
 60% full at the beginning and end of the hike.

 Equipment: Hiking boots.